CobraTamer/SetRGbudget-Via-email/README.md

 # SetRGbudget-Via-email
-This project automates the resource group budget via a email message.
+This project automates the Azure resource group budget via a email message.